JacyCui/cpp-static-analyzer/README.md

 ### Get the API Documentation

-An online doxygen api documentation can be found [here](https://jacycui.github.io/cpp-static-analyzer/).
-You can also build a local version of it **in the build directory**.
+You can build the html doxygen api documentation locally **in the build directory** by running
-Run

 ```shell
 # in the build directory
 ninja libanalyzer-api-doc
 ```

-And you'll find your html documentation in the `build/docs/api-doc/html` directory.
+And you'll find your html documentation located at `build/docs/api-doc/html` directory.

+You can read it by opening `build/docs/api-doc/html/index.html` in your local web browser.

+Note that the documentation is not included in the default build target.
+You must build it explicitly like above if you need to read it.